laraw02/tensorflow_federated_flower/README.md

 ![Cover image](media/cover_image.png)

-This repository demonstrates how to use [Flower Federated Learning](https://flower.dev/docs/framework/tutorial-what-is-federated-learning.html) to train a TensorFlow model and deploy it to a wide range of devices by using [Edge Impulse Python SDK](https://docs.edgeimpulse.com/docs/tools/edge-impulse-python-sdk).
+This repository demonstrates how to use [Flower Federated Learning](https://flower.dev/docs/framework/tutorial-what-is-federated-learning.html) to train a TensorFlow model.
+Example from https://github.com/SolomonGithu/tensorflow_federated_learning_and_edge_impulse_model_deployment.git but adapted to save global model and aggregated results after every round.

 The main characteristics of this architecture include:
 - At least 2 connected devices(clients) that will individually train a local model.